This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a small bowl, stir together the garlic powder, paprika, salt, and pepper.
+• In a small bowl, stir together the garlic powder, paprika, salt, and black pepper.

-• Place the salmon cubes in a bowl or on a plate.
+• Place the salmon cubes in a separate bowl.
 Drizzle with olive oil and sprinkle the seasoning mixture over the top.
-Toss gently until each piece is evenly coated.
+Toss gently until each cube is evenly coated.

-• Place the salmon cubes in a single layer on a parchment lined baking sheet.
+• Spread the salmon cubes in a single layer on the baking sheet, leaving a small space between each.

-• Bake for 8 to 10 minutes, flipping once halfway through, until the salmon is opaque and flakes easily with a fork.
+• Bake for 8 to 10 minutes, flipping once halfway through, until the cubes are opaque and flake easily with a fork.
 The internal temperature should reach 135°F.

 Notes